20 Tips for Starting Your Medical Career

 2. Get Used to Being Scared

 In this profession scary things happen, but its important not to let fear get the best of you.
 In fact, fear of a mistake can be used to your advantage since it can hone your focus on the task at you’re working on, minimizing careless mistakes.
+When you transition to a new career or starting your medical career for the first time, you’re going to have a lot of unknowns that you’ll have to face.

 3. Ask Questions